Close

 Self-destructive anger

-The more many toxic parents try to amend their strained relationships, the more damaged their connections to their children become.
+The more toxic parents try to amend their strained relationships, the more damaged the parent-child relationships become.
 Instead of communicating rationally, openly, and acceptingly, parents become used to making decisions whilst angry, frustrated, or feeling let down.
 Self-destructive behavior ensues, destroying the parental bond, which in turn creates more toxic behavior.

 Emotional instability and irrationality